je-santos/MPLBM-UT/domain_construction/Periodic_spherepacks/README.rst

 Special thanks to Chiyu Xie for providing these geometries.

-The .txt files are the binary image from the XYZ coordinates (from the .dat files)
+The binary images are in the form of .txt files from  XYZ coordinates (.dat files)

 .. figure:: /illustrations/geos.png